The Insider Guide To Living In Malaga As An Expat

 La Malagueta

-Málaga’s most popular beach district, and a definite home for the Mediterranean beachfront lifestyle.
+Málaga’s most popular beach district and a definite home for the Mediterranean beachfront lifestyle.
 Located next to Soho and between Castle Gibralfaro and the sea, the district brags about its 4000 ft/1200 m of coastline.

 Living in Malaga

-Malagueta beach, is the celebration of the night of San Juan.
+Malagueta Beach is the celebration of the night of San Juan.

 La Malagueta is favored by expat families.
 It has a very international presence and is considered Málaga’s best example of urban development.
 It is very peaceful and hosts many of Málaga’s 30+ international schools.